 About forty-five percent of all adults snore occasionally.
 What causes the noise is an obstruction in the airway, usually the tongue.
-This happens most often when the person snoring relaxes during sleep, his tongue falls backward against the back of his throat.
+This happens most often when the person snoring relaxes during sleep, his tongue falls back against the back of his throat.
 When he breathes, the air that enters his throat causes the tongue to vibrate against the throat.
-Sleep apnea is very common and is life threatening with higher risks of strokes and heart disease.
+Sleep apnea is very common and is life-threatening with higher risks of strokes and heart disease.
 This is why sleep apnea is dangerous.

 According to research, about two to three thousand people die in their sleep every year because of sleep apnea.
 You may want to see your doctor if you are experiencing any problems during sleep and get the necessary treatment to help you to sleep better.

 Sleep apnea was first regarded as a condition that was pretty normal.
 People once thought that having difficulty when it comes to breathing when a person is sleeping was nothing to be alarmed about.
 At the same time, people once thought that snoring during sleep was actually a sign that the person snoring was sleeping soundly and was actually sleeping comfortably.
 However, what is wrong with this picture is that snoring is not a sign of comfort at all.
 In fact, snoring points to the fact that there is discomfort in the part of the person who is snoring.